 The RFTS is a Court process and we need the Court’s permission before we can restructure our businesses.

-NatWest Bank Plc and NatWest Markets Plc propose to use a RFTS to transfer the interest rate and foreign exchange derivatives over-the-counter business (with respect to derivative transactions that are maturing after 31 August 2018) of NatWest Bank Plc (the “Transferring Business”) to NatWest Markets Plc.
-This is subject to, amongst other things, regulatory approvals and the approval of the Court of Session in Edinburgh (the “Court”).
+NatWest Bank Plc and NatWest Markets Plc used a RFTS to transfer the interest rate and foreign exchange derivatives over-the-counter business (with respect to derivative transactions that are maturing after 31 August 2018) of NatWest Bank Plc (the “Transferring Business”) to NatWest Markets Plc.
+This was subject to, amongst other things, regulatory approvals and the approval of the Court of Session in Edinburgh (the “Court”).